timbouvier/catapult/example/README.md

 You'll need to configure a few environment variables specific to your cluster in the [environment file](./config/environment) file.
 A good practice is to store a file with cluster specific environment variables on each of your mesos clusters.

 # Deployment
 To deploy the example applicaton you can copy the source from [this directory](./) to a node in your mesos cluster and run the [deploy script](./scripts/deploy.sh).
+The current deployment uses Marathon to deploy the framework.
+Coming soon clustered systemd deployment.
 ```shell
 cd scripts/
 ./deploy.sh